Top Equity Management Software in 2026: What to Look For

 4. JP Morgan Workplace Solutions

 J.P.
-Morgan Workplace Solutions tracks investors, manages vesting schedules, and meets compliance goals.
-The platform supports early-stage needs and scales to serve later stages, with built-in scenario modeling, audit preparation, and reporting.
+Morgan Workplace Solutions tracks investors, manages vesting schedules, and meets compliance goals, with built-in scenario modeling, audit preparation, and reporting.
+Finance teams and founders can use it to keep equity records accurate and avoid errors that complicate raises or board reporting.

 Pros